felisawiley/wordcloud_github/README.md

 Text extraction from different file types:

-- Images (.png): The pytesseract library, an OCR (Optical Character Recognition)
+- Images (.png): The pytesseract library, an OCR (Optical Character Recognition) tool

 - Word cloud generation: The word cloud library generates a word cloud from the combined text extracted from all uploaded files.
 The word cloud is saved as a PNG image with a unique filename, generated using the uuid library.